sebasmonia/pepita/README.md

 * ? - to see the parameters used in the query
 * g - to re-run the query in the same results buffer.
 Use prefix arg to re-run the query in a new buffer.

+## Queries in progress

+The command `pepita-queries-running` will open a buffer with the list of queries waiting for results.
+Press `g` to refresh the list.
+This is useful if you kick off several complex, long running queries.